UTM - Run Ubuntu Virtual Machine on Mac

 Connect the shared directory in Files explorer

-Files -> + Other Locations -> Click Enter server address (input box at the bottom) and type
+1. Files -> + Other Locations -> Click Spice client folder

 Adding multiple displays